SpaceSysZ/UmazingConnect/edit_reports/CS_CLUB_EDITS.md

 ### infinite rate, no limits

-- David posted like 400 posts to the server and posts, need to have limits on number of uploads per minute, maybe just one upload?
+- David posted like 400 posts to the server and posts, need to have limits on number of uploads per minute, maybe just one upload? (complete)

 ### File upload